pomerium/documentation/content/docs/get-started/fundamentals/core/tcp-routes.md

 mkcert -install
 ```

-This command will install `mkcert` and generate a `rootCA.pem` file in your system’s trust store.
+This command will install `mkcert` and generate a `rootCA.pem` file in your system's trust store.

 Generate wildcard certificates: